-Now based in Los Angeles, California as the creator and owner of KINGS of Spins, www.kingsofspins.com a daily online delivery service of new music to Radio DJ's around the world which todate has promoted over 8'250 new releases for new and established artists.
-A full cycled life in music and its incredible magic in our lives..
+Now based in Los Angeles, California as the creator and owner of KINGS of Spins, www.kingsofspins.com a daily online delivery service of new music to Radio DJ's around the world which todate has promoted over 10'000 new releases over 2000 radio-streaming mix shows for new or established artists and DJs..
+A full cycled life in music and its incredible life enhancing magic in all our lives..

 I hope you find the site interesting as it was very poignant to recall the great times, voices, the sound of laughter and memories of so many wonderful people from around the world whilst putting this together.

 My motto was always 'try to make a positive difference' and looking back from being a DJ, music journalist, the record label hits, the remixes, the BBC music revolution in the 90s, Ibiza, the Grammys, online innovation and Kings of Spins in Los Angeles from 2008 - I either started the race solo or carried the flag forward with that positive energy.

 The love of music always came first and filled my imagination with wonder.
 Whenever I am asked 'what's your favourite kind of music?'
 The answer is always good music, of any kind.
 If its made from somebody's heart you can always hear that in the recording.
 Its no mistake that Marvin's "What's Going On" album still resonates so powerfully today, nearly 50 years after it was recorded.
 The songs literally poured out of his heart, as did "Kind Of Blue" from Miles Davis and the amazing "Lost In The Dream" by the Philly band The War On Drugs.
 If you haven't, I recommend them.